phpMussel/phpMussel/_docs/readme.de.txt

     SIZE:HASH:NAME
    HASH ist der MD5-Hash einer PE-Sektion der Datei, FILESIZE ist die gesamte Größe der PE-Sektion und NAME ist der Name, um die Signatur zu benennen.

+ = PE-ERWEITERT-SIGNATUREN =
+   Alle PE-Erweitert-Signaturen besitzen folgendes Format:
+    $VAR:HASH:SIZE:NAME
+   Where $VAR is the name of the PE variable to match against, HASH is the MD5 hash of that variable, SIZE is the total size of that variable and NAME is the name to cite for that signature.

  = WHITELIST-SIGNATUREN =
    Alle Whitelist-Signaturen besitzen folgendes Format: